 Use Chrome or Firefox?
 Just download their extensions and enjoy even quicker storage access.

-Nice little option that enables users to communicate with others using a totally encrypted platform.
+A nice little option that enables users to communicate with others using a totally encrypted platform.
 Text messages, voice and video calls are all included.

 It’s slightly more expensive than options such as pCloud, but it makes up for it with its added level of security.

-Even though the servers are located in Europe, MEGA speeds just aren't quite up to scratch with the other services.
+Even though the servers are located in Europe, MEGA speeds aren't quite up to scratch with the other services.

-Security / HIPAA compliant? 🔒
+Security / HIPAA-Compliant?

 The zero-knowledge, client-side encryption is just what you need if you’re looking for security.